B-A-IntelliBots/3D-Reconstruction/README.md

 This project introduces a **comprehensive benchmark** to evaluate and select the most effective combination of **feature extractors and feature matchers** in hierarchical localization pipelines.
 The evaluation is based on the following key metrics:
-- ### Keypoint Extraction
-Measuring the number of keypoints detected by each feature extractor.
+- **Keypoint Extraction**: Measuring the number of keypoints detected by each feature extractor.

-- ### Inlier Matches & Point Cloud Density
-Assessing the number of inlier matches produced by different feature matchers (with a unified feature extractor).
+- **Inlier Matches & Point Cloud Density**: Assessing the number of inlier matches produced by different feature matchers (with a unified feature extractor).
 This is crucial since it affects the density of the point cloud generated after the triangulation stage occurs.

-- ### Pose Accuracy
-Comparing the estimated camera extrinsic parameters (*rotation* and *translation*) with the ground truth for specific viewpoints using advnaced metrics: ***fundamental and Essential matrices***.
+- **Pose Accuracy**: Comparing the estimated camera extrinsic parameters (*rotation* and *translation*) with the ground truth for specific viewpoints using advnaced metrics: ***fundamental and Essential matrices***.
 These, particularly, assist with quantifying the spatial & localization accuracy across each extractor–matcher combination.

 This methodology provides a **consistent and reliable framework for benchmarking**, ensuring a fair comparison of different approaches and guiding the selection of the **optimal pipeline configuration**.
 Ultimately, this leads to generating a **well-representative rendered mesh** through the **multi-view stereo (MVS) reconstruction pipeline**.